-The City of Toledo Department of Public Utilities monitored for Cryptosporidium in the source water during 2018.
-Forty eight samples were collected and tested for Giardia and Cryptosporidium.
-Only one cell of Cryptosporidium was detected during the testing period from April 2015 to March 2018. collected from the source water and.
+The City of Toledo Department Water Department has completed the second round of source water monitoring required by the Long Term 2 Enhanced Surface Water Treatment Rule.
+Forty-eight samples were collected and tested for Giardia and Cryptosporidium.
+Only one cell of Cryptosporidium was detected during the testing period from April 2015 to March 2019.
+In 2005, 21 samples were taken from Toledo's raw water supply.
+Cryptosporidium was not detected in any of these samples.
 Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly used filtration methods cannot guarantee 100 percent removal.
-Our monitoring of source water and/or finished water indicate the presence of these organisms.
+Monitoring of source water indicates the presence of these organisms.
 Current test methods do not enable us to determine if the organisms are dead or if they are capable of causing disease.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
-Most healthy individuals can overcome the disease within a few weeks.
-However, immuno-compromised people are at greater risk of developing a life threatening illness.
+Most healthy individuals can overcome the disease.
+However, immuno-compromised people are at greater risk of developing a life-threatening illness.
 We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.